andreoupanos/andreoupanos.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "Welcome"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+## 👋 Hello there, I’m Panagiotis!

-Hello!
-I'm Panagiotis (Panos) Andreou, a PhD candidate in Statistics at UNC Chapel Hill.
+🎓 I’m a PhD candidate in **Statistics** at the University of North Carolina at Chapel Hill.

-My research focuses on network time series and high-dimensional statistics for ecnometrics.
+🔬 My research focuses on **network time series** and **high-dimensional statistics for econometrics**.

-In the coming year, I will be at the job market for PostDocs.
+🧭 In the coming year, I will be on the **job market for postdocs** in statistics and related fields.

+---

+💡 For more details, feel free to explore the tabs above or download my [CV](./cv/).